 How To Add Movies To Your Library

 Kodi uses the same general process to add Movies, Music, or Pictures to your media library.
-There are differences, of course, but the three processes will all start out the same.
+There are differences, of course, but the three processes all start out the same.

 Start by scrolling down to Movies on the menu.
 Once you’re there, click the button that says Enter Files Section.
 If you don’t have anything in your library, it will take you directly to the screen below.

 If you know the path of your media server, you can take a shortcut and enter it directly in the box here.
 I’m going to assume you don’t have that memorized, though, and in that case, you’ll need to Browse for it.